-Attribute Meaning continueSession This attribute is used to indicate to the TPM if the session is to remain 'active' when the command completes.
+Meaning This attribute is used to indicate to the TPM if the session is to remain 'active' command completes.
+If this attribute is CLEAR in the command and the comm continueSession This attribute is used to indicate to the TPM if the session is to remain 'active' when the command completes.
 If this attribute is CLEAR in the command and the command completes successfully (TPM_RC_SUCCESS), then the session will be flushed from TPM memory and the associated session handle will be available to be assigned to new sessions.
 When the TPM responds, it will echo this attribute to indicate that the session remains open (see the exception for password authorization below).
 NOTE In this context, "echo" means that the value of a session attribute will be the same in the response as it was in the command.
 The primary purpose of this attribute is to eliminate having to do explicit flushes (TPM2_FlushContext()) of a session when it is no longer used.
 Having this bit CLEAR on the last use of the session will end it and reclaim the TPM resources assigned to this session.
 For a password authorization, this attribute has no effect, as there are no TPM resources associated with a password authorization.
 This attribute will always be SET in a response associated with a password authorization.
 If the audit attribute is SET, then this attribute should also be SET since the audit data will be lost if the session is flushed. decrypt This attribute is used to indicate to the TPM that the secrets associated with the session are to be used to decrypt the first parameter of the command (the session-based encryption scheme is defined in clause 21).
 The parameter will be decrypted after the HMAC computations are successfully completed.
 This attribute can only be SET in a command that has a sized buffer as its first parameter.
 This attribute is required to be CLEAR in a password session.
-If SET in a password session, then the TPM will return an error because there is no session key for the decrypt operation.
-This attribute is echoed by the TPM in the corresponding session in the response This attribute can only be SET in one session per command.
+If SET in a password session, then the TPM will return an error because there is no session key for the decrypt operation This attribute is echoed by the TPM in the corresponding session in the response This attribute can only be SET in one session per command.
 A session with this attribute does not need to be associated with an entity identified in the handle area.
 That is, the session can be added just for using the session's secret for parameter decryption.
 This attribute can be SET in combination with any other session attribute. encrypt This attribute is used to indicate to the TPM that the secrets associated with the session are to be used to encrypt the first parameter of the response (the session-based encryption scheme is defined in clause 21).
 The parameter will be encrypted before the TPM performs the HMAC computations for any of the sessions.
 This attribute may only be SET in a response that has a sized buffer as its first parameter.
 This attribute is required to be CLEAR in a password session.
 If SET in a password session, then the TPM will return an error because there is no session key for the encrypt operation.
 This attribute is echoed by the TPM in the corresponding session in the response.
 This attribute can only be SET in one session per command.
 A session with this attribute does not need to be associated with an entity identified in the handle area.
 That is, the session can be added just for using the session's secret for parameter decryption.
 This attribute can be SET in combination with any other session attribute.